mikelmaron/atlas-nethope-workshop/kepler.md

 #### Change the base map

 In the left hand panel, click the "Base map" tab, and click "+ Add Map Style".
-In another tab, find the style you created from the [Studio Styles page](http://192.168.1.100:2999/studio/), and click "Share & Use".
+In another tab, find the style you created from the [Studio Styles page](http://192.168.1.100:2999/studio/) (or https://studio.mapbox.com/ after the workshop), and click "Share & Use".
 Switch to the "Use" tab and copy the access token, and then the style URL.
 Paste these into the "Add Custom Mapbox Style" dialog in Kepler.
 ![](assets/images/kepler-custom.png)

 ![](assets/images/kepler-satellite.png)